tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.4_sample_front_end_code_walkthrough/README.md

 ```

-If you have a special environment settings that the backend is no running on 127.0.0.1:8000, please make sure you change this value.
+If you have a special environment settings that the backend is not running on 127.0.0.1:8000, please make sure you change this value.